-The good news, however, is that research suggests that high-quality probiotics may make a difference in both preventing and treating gastric ulcers due to the fact that they support a healthy gut microbial population and help to maintain a neutral pH in the stomach.
+The good news, however, is that research suggests that, along with appropriate feeding and management practices, high-quality probiotics may make a difference in both preventing and treating gastric ulcers due to the fact that they support a healthy gut microbial population and help to maintain a neutral pH in the stomach.

 For ongoing ulcer prevention and support, performance horses can benefit from Fullbucket’s Athletic Formula.
 This product is a uniquely designed power boosting formula containing eight strains of the most scientifically tested probiotics, as well as prebiotics, essential vitamins, yeast, biotin, and digestive enzymes which further improve nutrient digestibility.